thdk/vim-config-frontend/README.md

 # Vim config for frontend development

-Inspired by [this vim config]( https://github.com/L0stSoul/vim-config) but started from scratch again and evaluated each plugin again to see if alternavies exist.
+Inspired by [this vim config]( https://github.com/L0stSoul/vim-config) but started from scratch again and evaluated each plugin again to see if alternatives exist.

 Some parts of the README and the .vimrc file have been copied from there and might not be working here yet.
 Either intentional, so the README should be updated, or not, so the .vimrc file should be updated.